- Is Renting Better Than Buying

 - It’s Not Always About Money

 - Show Notes

 We’ve all heard the cliché that if you’re renting, you’re wasting your money.
 But is that true?
 Rent vs buy, it’s one of the most important financial decisions you’ll make.

-Clearly, Millennials either didn’t get the memo outlining the American dream or they disagree for various reasons that renting means throwing your money away.
+Millennials either didn’t get the memo outlining the American dream, or they disagree for various reasons that renting means throwing your money away.

 You still have to pay things like property taxes, maintenance, and repairs.
 Which your home will need more of the older it gets.
 None of those things are your problems or your expenses when you rent.

 It’s the Principal